-We’re now into season two of Riverdale and (spoiler) Betty has just broken Jughead’s heart and dumped him seemingly out of nowhere.
+We’re now into season four of Riverdale and (spoiler) Betty and Jughead are stronger than ever.

 Riverdale obviously took a lot of liberties in adapting the Archie comics.
 They went darker, edgier, and sexier.
 Like way sexier.

 And that vision, to many fan’s dismay, extended to Jughead Jones.